Missions and roles of the board of directors

-Chairman of the Board of Directors and member of the Strategy and Social Responsibility Committee
+Independent Chairwoman of the Board of Directors since July 1st, 2020 and member of the Commitments and CSR Committee

-Director of Legrand since 2002 and member of the Nominating and Governance Committee and the Strategy and Social Responsibility Committee
+Director of Legrand since 2002 and member of the Nomination and Governance Committee and the Commitments and CSR Committee

-Independent Director of Legrand since 2016 and member of the Audit Committee and of the Strategy and Social Responsibility Committee
+Independent Director of Legrand since 2016 and member of the Audit Committee and of the Commitments and CSR Committee

-Independent Director of Legrand since 2012, Chairman of the Strategy and Social Responsibility Committee and member of the Audit Committee
+Independent Director of Legrand since 2012, Chairman of the Commitments and CSR Committee and member of the Audit Committee

 Christel Bories began her career in 1986 as a strategy consultant with Booz-Allen & Hamilton before moving to Corporate Value Associates.
 She subsequently held several executive positions with Umicore, then Pechiney Group.
 Christel Bories was then appointed Chairman and Chief Executive Officer of Alcan Packaging, then Chairman and Chief Executive Officer of Alcan Engineered Products and finally Chief Executive Officer of Constellium (ex Alcan), which she left in December 2011.
 She was appointed Deputy Chief Executive Officer of Ipsen in February 2013 until March 2016.